-Vanda can supply a sewn bottom pocket in place of an aluminium base rail and this can omit the issue altogether.
+Vanda can supply a sewn bottom pocket in place of an aluminium base rail and this can help reduce puckering substantially.
 Puckering is not regarded as a manufacturing or fabric fault, however if your blinds are giving this appearance feel free to contact our office for advice.

-Linkina Blinds
+Linking Blinds